Transfers from Regionally Accredited Colleges and Universities

 Transfers from International Institutions

-All international students, with the exception of those educated in Canada, must submit their credentials to Educational Credential Evaluations and have a course by course evaluation sent to NMU.
-The university follows the recommendation of this agency.
-NMU grants advance placement credit for EN 111 and EN 211 College Composition for Canadian OAC composition courses completed before September 1990 if the passing score was 60 percent.
-NMU may request an evaluation of credentials of Canadian students from an outside agency (ECE) on an individual basis.
+All students who have taken college/university level coursework outside of the United States, with the exception of those educated in Canada, must submit their credentials to an acceptable external credit evaluator and have a course by course evaluation sent to NMU.
+External credit evaluators will be considered acceptable if they are recognized members of NACES (National Association of Credential Evaluation Services).
+The university follows the recommendation of these agencies.
+NMU may request an evaluation of credentials of Canadian students from an outside agency on an individual basis.

 Transfers from Military Service Schools